Jane Rae: Activism

+Six years later at a farewell event, prior to her departure for Australia, a fellow committee member and political opponent confessed to being intimidated at the thought of working with her but her fears evaporated after their first meeting when she realised that “our political views were different but the education of our children, stands on a higher plane than that of politics.
+I believe we have mutual respect for each other.”

+She was also a Justice of the Peace, and in carrying out her duties was known for handing out the toughest sentences possible to men that had subjected women to domestic violence.

 Later life and death

 In 1929, after the death of her mother, Rae married her longtime Australian friend Alfred Coates, and emigrated with him to Australia.
 In 1938 Rae and her husband returned to the UK, settling in the Channel Islands.
 When the islands came under German occupation during World War II, she witnessed the brutality of the Nazis towards Soviet prisoners of war and as a precaution destroyed all of her socialist literature, information and records.

 In 1946, after her husband died, Rae returned to Clydebank where she remained until her death in 1959.

 Tributes

 A plaque erected by West Dunbartonshire Council in honour of Rae is in the gardens of the Town Hall on Dumbarton Road.
 On unveiling the plaque Provost Douglas McAllister said "This memorial plaque is in recognition of the many activities, locally and nationally that Jane was involved in.
 Her determination to help and support others, regardless of the personal consequences to herself was quite remarkable.
 She cared passionately about her community and was also involved in the Clydebank Rent Strike during the 1920s."

 Jane Rae Gardens on the Whitecrook housing estate is named in commemoration of her.

 In 2012 the BBC produced a short film about the strike at the Singer Sewing Machine factory, and an actor portraying Jane Rae narrated the story.